Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 Tallis tells the PC that they should find a cook.
 Or alternatively, help a cook find *them*.
 There's a missives board in the city square where they could post that they're looking for a cook to join their family, offering free lodging and a well paid position.
 While Simon goes to post the paper on the missives board, Tallis offers that they try to make some jacket potatoes with olive oil and cheese.

 ## A Deal is a Deal
-When it gets dark, Simon will note that they should go outside and wait for Felter's men of they made a deal with him.
+When it gets dark, Simon will note that they should go outside and wait for Drestor's men of they made a deal with him.
 After 10 minutes or so, a carriage arrives.

-> A carriage parks in the front of the gate and in it are three men, two beefy dwarves and Felter himself.
+> A carriage parks in the front of the gate and in it are three men, two beefy dwarves and Drestor himself.
 He looks at you.
 "Hello again.
 I wanted to see the Silentspire mansion myself."
 He looks at Tallis.
 "Ah, Tallis.
 I had a feeling I'd see you here."
 >
 > Tallis smiles.
-"Always a pleasure, Felter."
+"Always a pleasure, Drestor."
 He invites the men inside as if he owns the place, showing them to the wine cellar.
 >
-> While the two dwarves carry the first barrel to the carriage, Felter hands you a coin pouch with the agreed amount.
+> While the two dwarves carry the first barrel to the carriage, Drestor hands you a coin pouch with the agreed amount.
 "You keep good company."
 >
 > The two dwarves return and go straight to cellar, emerging with another barrel shortly after.
 Tallis leans against the cabinet and looks you.
 "How much is he paying you?"